Alscenic/cgml/README.md

-# cgml
+# CGML
+*(current.gen Markup Language)*

-A quick and dirty node-based XML-ish way to save data to a text file
+A quick, dirty, and probably really bad XML-ish way to save data to and read text files